Dynix7/DynoDeck/README.md

 # DynoDeck
-I plan to design and create a Meshtasticc device  that features an E-ink display along with a keyboard.
+I plan to design and create a Meshtastic device  that features an E-ink display along with a keyboard.